niolox/AudioVerse/README.md

 # AudioVerse
-An music and art NFT ERC-20 token.
+A music and art NFT ERC-20 token.